mycorrhiza-inc/kessler/docs/tmp.md

 kessler/frontend/src/lib/env_variables
    │ │ │ │ 󰛦 env_variables.ts         
    │ │ │ │  env_variables_hydration_scr
-   │ │ │ └  env_variables_root_script.t
+   │ │ │ └  env_variables_root_script.ts

-Could you use the same API for exposing them on the frontend that was previously used to minimize complexity
+Could you use the same API for exposing them on the frontend that was previously used to minimize complexity.
+Please keep the same existing apis and functionality like getClientRuntimeEnv and getUniversalEnvConfig.
+And also keep zod around to help debug issues around enviornment variables not being properly set.

 # Making env public 🛠